EC Position Descriptions

 President and President-Elect

 The President and President-Elect shall represent opposite professions (1 audiology, 1 speech-language pathology).
-Both positions serve as an EC liaison on ASHA's Committee on Leadership Cultivation.
+Both positions serve as an EC liaison on an ASHA committee.

 Two years: 1 year as President-Elect, then automatically 1 year as President.